On Schultz's generalization of Borweins' cubic identity: Concluding remarks

 \section{Concluding remarks}

 In this article, we have shown that $A(x,y|\tau)$ and $C(x,y|\tau)$ are coefficients of certain theta series identities such as \eqref{cubthetaen3}.
 We then use \eqref{cubthetaen3} to prove \eqref{Borweins-xy}.
 We have also connected \eqref{Borweins-xy} to identity connected to the study of Macdonald identities.
 Using transformation formulas from classical texts, we derive new analogues of \eqref{Borweins-xy}.
-Motivated by \eqref{Borweins-xy} and identities discovered in \cite{Chan-Chan-Sole}, we found certain $X,Y,Z,W$, which are two-variable extension of series discovered in \cite{Chan-Chan-Sole}, that satisfy

-We end the article with several new series $A, B, C$ that satisfy All the identities we found in that section are different ways of expressing \eqref{Borweins}.
+The function $A(x,y|\tau)$ and its variations have appeared before the work of Schultz.
+For more details, see \cite{Bhargava}, \cite{Hirschhorn-Garvan-Borwein}, \cite{Chapman} and \cite{Cooper-article}.